LisbonLisboaPortugal.com

 After visiting Cristo Rei, you could return to Lisbon by the same means you arrived, but a faster method is to catch the bus from the edge of the A2 expressway.

-The bus stop for services into Lisbon is situated on the eastern side of the A2 (GPS: 38.674, -9.173) and there is no need to cross the road to reach it.
-There is a path that leads down to the A2 from the Cristo Rei, which is accessed by taking the right-hand road from the roundabout in front of the Cristo Rei.
+The bus stop for services into Lisbon is situated on the eastern side of the A2 (GPS: 38.674, -9.173), and there is no need to cross the road to reach it.
+There is a path that leads down to the A2 from Cristo Rei, accessed by taking the right-hand road from the roundabout in front of the statue.

 The bus stop on the side of the A2 expressway, when heading back into Lisbon